SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

         var size = Size()
     }

-Classes and structs can both define *properties*.
+Classes and structures can both define *properties*.
-Properties are named values that are bundled up and stored as part of the class or struct.
+Properties are named values that are bundled up and stored as part of the class or structure.
-As with standard named values, properties can be either *constant properties*, or *variable properties*.
 (Properties are described in more detail later in this chapter.)

-The example above defines a new struct type called ``Size``, which has two variable properties called ``width`` and ``height``.
+The example above defines a new structure type called ``Size``, which has two variable properties called ``width`` and ``height``.
 These properties are inferred to be of type ``Double`` by setting them to an initial floating-point value of ``0.0``.
 The example also defines a new class type called ``Rectangle``, which has a variable property called ``size``.
-This property is initialized with a new ``Size`` struct instance, which infers a property type of ``Size``.
+This property is initialized with a new ``Size`` structure instance, which infers a property type of ``Size``.

-Whenever you define a new class or struct, you are effectively defining a brand new Swift type.
+Whenever you define a new class or structure type, you are effectively defining a brand new Swift type.
-Custom classes and structs should be given ``UpperCamelCase`` names (such as ``Size`` and ``Rectangle``), to match the capitalization of standard Swift types (such as ``String``, ``Int`` and ``Bool``).
+Custom classes and structure types should be given ``UpperCamelCase`` names (such as ``Size`` and ``Rectangle``), to match the capitalization of standard Swift types (such as ``String``, ``Int`` and ``Bool``).